What to Know Before Renting a Car in Ireland

 4. Use Your U.S. License

-- Only Mastercard credit cards and not all Mastercards offer it, they have so many different branded cards and types.
+Mastercard credit cards are your best best.
+But, not all Mastercards offer it, they have so many different branded cards and types.
 I have like 13 credit cards and luckily, one credit card was a no foreign fee card with a decent credit limit and offered car rental insurance coverage.
 Eureka!
-I hit the jackpot!
+We hit the jackpot!

-- Then, make sure you ask your rep to send you an email confirming coverage because at the car rental desk in Ireland they will want to see coverage spelled out in writing.
+Then, make sure you ask your rep to send you an email confirming coverage because at the car rental desk in Ireland they will want to see coverage spelled out in writing.
 Make sure to print this and bring it with you to Ireland.
+Bring the same credit card to Ireland and pay for the rental with this same card.

 Only then will the car rental representative waive their coverage!
 Whew!